 - Instructional ability including preparation of presentations and delivery of training in the following areas:

-- glacier travel and crevasse rescue
+- glacier travel and crevasse rescue;

 - cross country skiing; and/or

 - Indoor climbing wall and supervision.

 - Field research program support;

-- Remote field camp setup and support

-- Sea ice travel
+- · Sea ice travel; and

 - Development of training resource materials.

 - Operation of small marine craft such as an IRB.

-- Operation of chain saw.
+- Operation of Chain saw.

-- Operation of quad bike.
+- Operation of Quad Bike.

-- Operation of snowmobiles.
+- Operation of snow-mobiles.

-- Active participation in helicopter and/or small fixed wing aircraft operations (including sling loading).
+- Active participation in helicopter operations (including sling loading).